AntMessinis/library-app/README.md

 # library-app (This project is still Under Development)
 This project is made as the final project for AUEB's Coding Factory Java course.
 I'm building it with JavaEE - Maven - JDBC - JSP - JavaScript - JQuery - Jackson Databind - Bootstrap with Lux theme - MySQL - Service Oriented Architecture.

-Library App is a web application where you can register, log in as a member or an Admin, browse the book collection and if a book is availible, the user can request to borrow it.

-The goal for this project is to function mostly as a Single Page Application.
-Most of the functions implemented work by sending or requesting data as json to/from rest servlets.

-I'm also using JavaScript with jQuery to prossess the data but I'm planning to remake the whole project in .NET with Blazor, WEBApi and Entity Framework.
+I'm planning to remake the whole project in .NET with Blazor, WEBApi and Entity Framework.

 This is the Home page with no logged user.
 ![1](https://user-images.githubusercontent.com/84563107/196004652-a1551ca4-50b1-4e0a-8804-633f0a1abc44.png)